What is a Newman Center?

 Is the Newman Center like other Catholic churches?

-Well, “yes” and “no”.
-As a Newman Center, St. Paul’s is a non-territorial parish.
-Unlike other parishes, St. Paul’s does not have established boundaries in which people must live to be considered “parishioners”.
+Well, yes and no. As a Newman Center, we are a non-territorial parish.
+Unlike other parishes, St. Paul Catholic Newman Center does not have established boundaries in which people must live to be considered “parishioners”.
 Catholic collegians and faculty are automatically considered parishioners.
 Others become members by registering - even if they live within the territory of another parish.
 Otherwise, the Newman Center is a Catholic parish in every respect.
 It may look a little different - less traditional – but it offers the same services and celebrates the same worship that defines who we are as a Roman Catholic Church.